 Reduced-till (15-30% residue)-

-Full-width tillage involving one or more tillage trips which disturbs all of the soil surface and is performed prior to and/or during planting.
-There is 15-30 percent residue cover after planting or 500 to 1,000 pounds per acre of small grain residue equivalent throughout the critical wind erosion period.
-Weed control is accomplished with crop protection products and/or row cultivation.
+Full-width tillage involves one or more tillage trips that disturb the soil surface and are performed before or during planting.
+As a result, there is 15-30 percent residue cover after planting or 500 to 1,000 pounds per acre of small grain residue equivalent throughout the critical wind erosion period.
+Weed control is accomplished with herbicides or row cultivation.

 Source: Farming with Residue from NRCS